-LISA is a Gravitational Waves observatory made of a constellation of 3 spacecrafts millions of km apart, to be launched by ESA in 2034.

-The gravitational Universe is the theme of the ESA L3 Mission (third Large mission of the ESA Cosmic Vision program) scheduled for 2034.
-ESA has selected LISA (Laser Interferometer Space Antenna) observatory for L3.
-LISA will consist of a constellation of three spacecrafts, millions of km apart, each containing Test Masses in free fall, whose relative motions are measured by laser interferometry.
-LISA will detect and measure Gravitational Waves in the 20 microHz to 100 mHz band, performing precision observations of astrophysical phenomena like coalescing massive black holes in the aftermath of galaxy collisions virtually at any distance in the Universe, stellar black holes skimming the horizon of massive black holes (the so called Extreme Mass Ratio Inspirals) in galaxies out to redshift z~3, ultra compact binaries in the Milky Way and possibly signatures of a primordial Gravitational Wave background from the infant Universe providing the closest reach to the Big Bang.
+LISA is a Gravitational Waves observatory made of a constellation of 3 spacecrafts millions of km apart, currently under study by ESA (phase B1) in preparation for a launch in 2037.
+The gravitational Universe is the theme of the ESA L3 Mission (third Large mission of the ESA Cosmic Vision program)..
+ESA has selected the LISA (Laser Interferometer Space Antenna) gravitational wave observatory for L3 and is currently developing the mission for a 2035 launch.
+LISA will consist of a constellation of three spacecrafts, with a 2.5 million km separation, each containing Test Masses in free fall, whose relative motions are measured by laser interferometry.
+LISA Gravitational Waves in the 100 microHz to 1 Hz band (optional extended band down to 20 microHz), performing precision observations of astrophysical phenomena like coalescing massive black holes in the aftermath of galaxy collisions virtually at any distance in the Universe, stellar black holes skimming the horizon of massive black holes (the so called Extreme Mass Ratio Inspirals) in galaxies out to redshift z~3, ultracompact binaries in the Milky Way and possibly signatures of a primordial Gravitational Wave background from the infant Universe providing the closest reach to the Big Bang.
 Most of the "enabling technologies" have been tested by LISA Pathfinder.
-Based on its role in LISA Pathfinder, Italy leads the development of the free-falling test-masses.
+Based on its role in LISA Pathfinder, Italy leads the development of the Gravitational Reference Sensors (GRS) which contain the freefalling test masses.